Vonage/Grafana_Status_panel/README.md

 This plugin will make it easier to do.
 You just add all the measurements that you want to track, set the threshold for each (you could also repeat the panel on a template if you have multiple instances that you want to watch) and you get an overview that will report to you if there is anything wrong with any measurements.
 That means that if all the measurements are is the OK zone, the panel will be green. if evan one of the measurements is in the WARNING zone, it will be yellow, and red if any of them is CRITICAL.

+## How to install
+1. Copy the contents of "Grafana_Status_panel" to the "/var/lib/grafana/plugins" folder
+2. restart grafana by using "service grafana-server restart"
+3. Now this panel should be installed.

 ## How to use
 1. Add the queries you want to the panel and give each of them a unique alias
 2. Choose the name of the panel to be displayed in the `Panel Title` field.